marcus67/little_brother_taskbar/README.md

 ## Contact

 The taskbar does not have a homepage of its own.
-It sharing `LittleBrother`'s homepage.
+It is sharing `LittleBrother`'s homepage.
 Visit the project at [Facebook](https://www.facebook.com/littlebrotherdebian) or write comments to little-brother(at)web.de.

 ## Screenshots